Enochteo/Home-automation-project/README.md

 Microcontroller: ESP32 WROOM Dev Board

-Database: SQLite or Firebase (for cloud sync)
+Database: Firebase - for cloud sync (to be added)

 Other: HTTP (later MQTT) for device communication, Chart.js for data visualization